-HISTORIC PRESERVATION AND URBAN DESIGN DRAFT CHAPTER AUG 2018
+HISTORIC PRESERVATION_AND URBAN DESIGN DRAFT CHAPTER

 Urban design and historic preservation contribute to the character and quality of neighborhoods, and to the aesthetic value of the entire community.
-As a result, the City of Charlottesville will be a well-designed community with neighborhoods, buildings and public spaces, including the Downtown Mall, that are human scaled, sustained, healthy, equitable and beautiful.
+As a result, the City of Charlottesville will be a well-designed community with neighborhoods, buildings and public spaces, including the Downtown Mall, that are human scaled, sustainable, healthy, equitable and beautiful.
 Charlottesville will also seek to preserve its historic resources through education and collaboration to maintain the character of our neighborhoods' core historic fabric, our major routes of tourism and our public spaces.
-Additionally, the City must recognize each neighborhood's sense of community-it's unique and diverse sense of placeand take steps to mitigate the encroachment and intrusion of new buildings, development, and uses that cause many neighborhoods to feel endangered.
+Additionally, the City must recognize each neighborhood's sense of community-its unique and diverse sense of place--and take steps to integrate new buildings, development and uses into their neighborhoods.